Vienna Travel Guide 2020

-The most cultural place is in within walking distance, or you can always jump to the subway to reach the Schönbrunn Palace and Schönbrunn Zoo or you can quickly take the tram.
+The most cultural place is within walking distance, or you can always jump to the subway to reach the Schönbrunn Palace and Schönbrunn Zoo or you can quickly take the tram.

-In this Vienna Travel Guide, you will find detail information about the public transportation, and the types of tickets you can get, to make your travel easier.
+In this Vienna Travel Guide, you will find detail information about public transportation, and the types of tickets you can get, to make your travel easier.

 Best places to see in Vienna

-Vienna has a lot of offer because it has a rich culture.
+Vienna has a lot of offers because it has a rich culture.
 There are a lot of museums to see, a lot of concerts to attend and a lot of festivals.
 With such a rich culture and high quality, Vienna is the best place to visit and travel in time to discover the Habsburg Monarchy.

 - Imperial Treasury museum: here you will find all the imperial crown collection as well, as the holy grail and the holy lance.